TalaoDAO/oidc4vc-server/docs/source/contents.rst

   - You own your data for your lifetime.
   - No one can access your data without your permission.
-  - No storage costs.
-  - Claims are verifiables credentials, they are tamper proof, trackable and signed by the issuer.
+  - Credentials are digitally signed by issuers.
+  - Identifiers for issuers and users are stored on a blockchain registry.
-  - Credentials issuers are identified.
+  - Credentials and identifiers are compliant with W3C standards.

-Talao allows Professional Identities for Talents, Companies and claims issuers such as Schools or Training Centers.
+Talao allows Professional Identities for Talents, Companies and credentials issuers such as Schools or Training Centers.
 It is for everyone the opportunity to use a new technology to get tamper proof professional data while keeping the ownership of those data.

-Identities with their verifiable credentials can be displayed anywhere on digital platforms : social medias, websites, Job boards, etc. They provide to third parties reliable data about professional experiences, skills and education.
+Credentials are stored on private devices or displayed anywhere on digital platforms : social medias, websites, Job boards, etc. They provide to third parties reliable data about professional experiences, skills and education.

-Terminology : in this document we will consider "Self Sovereign Identity" as an equivalent to 'Decentralized IDentity'.

 How does Talao work ?